towhee-io/towhee/README.md

 - __Extensible__: Individual operators within each pipeline can be reconfigured and reused in different pipelines.
 A pipeline can be deployed anywhere you want - on your local machine, on a server with 4 GPUs, or in the cloud (coming soon&trade;)

-- __Convinient__: Operators can be defined as a single function; new pipelines can be constructed by looking at input and output annotations for those functions.
+- __Convenient__: Operators can be defined as a single function; new pipelines can be constructed by looking at input and output annotations for those functions.
 Towhee provides a high-level interface for creating new graphs by stringing together functions in Python code.